 _

-Renowned composer Andrew Lloyd Webber, who has five children, believes there's value in incentivizing your kids to work.
-"I am not in favor of children suddenly finding a lot of money coming their way because then they have no incentive to work," he told the Mirror in 2012.
-The man behind myriad musicals including "The Phantom of the Opera" — whose net worth was a reported $1.2B in 2022 — continued, "We could use the royalties to encourage everything from bursaries to young artists and composers.
+Renowned composer Andrew Lloyd Webber, a father of five, believes there's value in incentivizing your kids to work.
+"I am not in favor of children suddenly finding a lot of money coming their way because then they have no incentive to work," he told The Mirror in 2008.
+The man behind myriad musicals including "The Phantom of the Opera" — whose net worth was a reported $1.2 billion in 2022 — continued: "We could use the royalties to encourage everything from bursaries to young artists and composers.
 I feel I owe a debt, and that is very largely due to the success not only in Britain but also the rest of the world."